-Ground Penetrating Radar, or GPR, has a wide range of applications, ranging from utilities and bridge deck investigations for transportation projects, to identification/location of buried features for environmental and archaeological studies, to geophysical studies.
+Ground Penetrating Radar (GPR) has a wide range of applications, ranging from utilities and bridge deck investigations for transportation projects, to identification and location of buried features for environmental and archaeological studies, to geophysical studies.

-Effective use of this technology is determined by several factors, including soils/geologic materials, depth, and the nature of the structures/materials being located.
-KMA has GPS technology which allows a wide range of applications.
+Effective use of this technology is determined by several factors, including soils and geologic materials, depth, and the nature of the structures and materials being located.
+KMA has three mobile GPS units that allows for a wide range of applications.
+All of our units are self-calibrating, have auto configuration, and depth calibration.

 The multiple frequency allows for a wide range of applications/depths, from very shallow bridge deck analysis to deep utilities locating.
-Single frequency is generally applicable to depths of 5 to 10 feet, dual frequency to depths of 8 to 15 feet, and triple frequency to depths of 15 to 30 feet.
-This unit features a folding rough terrain cart.
+Single frequency is generally applicable to depths of five to ten feet, dual frequency to depths of eight to fifteen feet, and triple frequency to depths of fifteen to thirty feet.

 500 Megahertz (MHz) System

-This system is the most applicable to utility locating, with a range up to 15 feet.
-It also has the widest range of uses-including utilities, drums, tanks, voids, geophysical (strata/bedrock), law enforcement (forensics, etc.), and archaeological (burials and structures).
+This system is the most applicable to utility locating, with a range up to fifteen feet.
+It also has the widest range of uses, including utilities, drums, tanks, voids, geophysical barriers (strata/bedrock), law enforcement (forensics, etc.), and archaeological (burials and structures).
 This unit also features a folding rough terrain cart.

 100 Megahertz (MHz) System